 If Turbo or LDPC coding is used, then each k-bit Information Block is encoded into an n-bit codeword, as described in Section 7 or Section 8, respectively.
 If Reed-Solomon coding is used, then sets of I k-bit Information Blocks are encoded and interleaved into an nI-bit codeblock, where I is the interleaving depth, as described in Section 5.

-10If the randomizer is used, each codeword or codeblock is randomized, as described in Section 10.
+Each codeword or codeblock is randomized, as described in Section 10.
+Randomization is mandatory.

 CSMs are prepended to each (randomized) codeword or codeblock, as described in Section 9.

-If slicing is not used, the reverse process at the receiving end is simplified, as follows.
+When synchronization without slicing is used, the reverse process at the receiving end is simplified, as follows.

 Code synchronization is performed to identify the CSMs, and extract the codewords or codeblocks.
 Because there is only one level of synchronization, CSMs also serve the function of ASMs, and the two terms may be used interchangeably.

-If randomization is used, the codewords or codeblocks are de-randomized.
+The codewords or codeblocks are de-randomized.

 Each codeword is decoded (or set of I interleaved codewords, in the case of Reed-Solomon codes).

 The decoded Information Blocks are Transfer Frames.